 Here’s a quick-start guide for how to teach piano chording to young students.
-With your “keep it simple” mandate in mind, follow these 4 steps and your piano kids will chord like pros:
+With your “keep it simple” mandate in mind, follow these 4 steps and your piano kids will soon be chording like pros!

-3. Leave the staff out of it – when teaching your piano students how to chord you’ll be asking them to move out of any sense of position on the piano.
-Because method books often rely on position-based playing, this can be unnerving to some kids so you’ll want to keep the process as simplified as possible.
-You don’t need to write the chording on a staff.
-Use chord symbols on their page instead as chording is often done from chord symbols or by ear in the “real world” anyway.
+3. Leave the staff out of it – When teaching your piano students how to chord you’ll be asking them to move out of any sense of position on the piano.
+Because method books can often rely on position-based playing, this can be unnerving to some kids who are not used to moving around… so you’ll want to keep the process as simplified as possible.
+You don’t need to write the chords on a staff… use chord symbols on their page instead.
+Chording is often done from chord symbols or by ear in the “real world” anyway.

 4. Scaffold your teaching – Much of how to teach piano chording to students should be done in stages.
-Students should first learn to move through a 4 chord progression using solid 5ths in both hands played at the same time.
+Students should first learn to move through a 4-chord progression using solid 5ths in both hands played at the same time.
 I use two quarter notes per chord to start them off with some sense of rhythmic pulse to their playing.
-Once they can easily do this, then change it up by making the 5ths broken (so LH plays 5-1 and RH plays 1-5 on each chord).
-You can get away with playing most of today’s pop music in this manner and not sound half-bad!
+Once they can easily do this, you can then change it up by using broken 5ths (so LH plays fingers 5-1 and RH plays 1-5 on each chord).
+You can get away with playing most of today’s pop music in this manner and not sound half-bad! 🙂

 Finally, the most important thing to remember is to give your piano students the motivation behind learning to chord.
 Playing chord symbols off the page is okay, but putting these into the context of a well-known song is really motivating.
 You can either teach them to chord along as they sing the melody, or you can teach them to play the right hand melody line while chording the left hand.